GToidZ/git-commands/README.md

 Try Git:

 [Learn Git Interactive Tutorial][LearnGitInteractive] excellent visual tutorial.
 [Git Visualizer][VisualizeGit] execute Git commands in a web browser and see the results as a graph.

+[Video Playlist][Git for Poets] by [The Coding Train][TheCodingTrain], has short episodes and suitable for those who are new to GitHub concepts.

 [ProGit]: https://www.git-scm.com/book/en/v2 "Pro Git online book on Git-scm.com"
 [ProGitPdf]: https://progit2.s3.amazonaws.com/en/2016-03-22-f3531/progit-en.1084.pdf "Pro Git v.2 PDF on AWS.
 Longer, book format."